davidtavarez/davidtavarez.github.io/_posts/2019-03-22-implementing-elliptic-curve-diffie-hellman-c-sharp.md

 ### ECDiffieHellmanCng Class

 Provides a Cryptography Next Generation (CNG) implementation of the Elliptic Curve Diffie-Hellman (ECDH) algorithm.
 This class is used to perform cryptographic operations.
-A basic example could be as follow:
+A basic example could be as follows:

 ```c#
 ECDiffieHellmanCng alice = new ECDiffieHellmanCng();